starlightrobotics/arcane-manual/hardware.md

 As of October 2023, 4090 can handle most 30B LLMs.

 As of January 2025 - You can run DeepSeek 3 32B R1.
 Reasoning model.

-8bit ExLlama2 Mythomax-13B with extended context and still have vram to spare, with performance being 20-40 t/s.

 Mistral model uses something called grouped query attention to reduce VRAM utilization for the context, so it would use less.
 This is the max quality exl2 [Mythomax](https://huggingface.co/QMB15/mythomax-13B-8.13bit-MAX-exl2).